 The Neurological Rehabilitation Unit for Handicapped was inaugurated in mid 2003.
 In addition to that in September 2004 there has been an expansion and renovation of the Rehabilitation Department with both occupational and physiotherapy units along with the IVF clinic and OB in 2003, and Medical Imaging, Laboratory, Pharmacy, and continuous renovation of patients’ wards.

 Because we believe faithfully in the importance of healthcare quality on an international scope, NGHA has passed the requirements for accreditation under the (JCI) Joint Commission International standards with excellent performance in December 2006.
-This accreditation included all of NGHA hospitals, namely King Abdulaziz Medical City in Riyadh, King Abdulaziz Medical City in Jeddah, Imam Abdulrahman bin Faisal Hospital in Dammam and King Abdulaziz Hospital in Al Hassa.
+This accreditation included all of NGHA hospitals, namely King Abdulaziz Medical City in Riyadh, King Abdulaziz Medical City in Jeddah, Imam Abdulrahman bin Faisal Hospital in Dammam and King Abdulaziz Hospital in Al Ahsa.